An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: Introduction

 A 2HDM, which the Higgs sector of our low-energy model resembles, can itself explain $\Delta a_\mu$, albeit in a very narrow parameter space region, due to the presence of a charged scalar, $H^\pm$~\cite{Broggio:2014mna,Wang:2014sda,Ilisie:2015tra,Omura:2015nja,Abe:2015oca,Chun:2015hsa,Chun:2015xfx,Han:2015yys,Chun:2016hzs,Cherchiglia:2016eui,Cherchiglia:2017uwv,Wang:2018hnw,Chun:2019oix,Iguro:2019sly,Chun:2019sjo,Jana:2020pxx,Li:2020dbg,Keung:2021rps,Ferreira:2021gke,Han:2021gfu,Chun:2021rtk,Jueid:2021avn,Athron:2021iuf,Hou:2021qmf,Dey:2021pyn,Hou:2021sfl}.
 It has also been studied as a prospect accommodating the $R_{D^{(*)}}$ anomalies~\cite{Athron:2021auq}, and found to serve the purpose only with additional structure~\cite{Crivellin:2015hha,Chen:2017eby,Li:2018rax,Ghosh:2020tfq,Chen:2021vzk} (again, in the bottom-up approach).
 In the model explored in this article, the synergy between the two copies of $\widetilde{L}$ augmenting the GUT-inspired 2HDM at the low energy provides a rather natural recipe for explaining these anomalies.
 Our analysis shows that even in the most minimal scenario of this model, they can indeed be successfully addressed simultaneously.

 The rest of the article is organised as follows.
-In Sec. \ref{sec:model}, we discuss at length the GUT framework of our interest as well as the resulting low-energy model.
-In Sec. \ref{sec:numeric}, we present the details of our numerical analysis of the model's predictions against the experimental data, and in Sec. \ref{sec:pheno}, the results of this analysis.
-We conclude our findings in Sec. \ref{sec:outlook}.
+In Sec. \ref{sec:model} we present at length the GUT framework of our interest, as well as the resulting low-energy model.
+In Sec. \ref{sec:pheno} we overview the model's parameter space of our interest.
+This is followed in Sec. \ref{sec:numeric} by the details of the analysis of our low-energy model's predictions against the experimental data.
+In Sec. \ref{sec:results} we discuss some of the phenomenological implications of our model, and in Sec \ref{sec:Conc} we conclude our findings.